 Did I need to go though customs and passport control for this?
 Long story short: yes.
 Yes I did.

 The Stansted Airport terminal is nice – but extremely crowded

-I had a few minutes to spare after clearing security, so why not spend even more money on an overpriced lunch?
+I had a few minutes to spare after clearing security (and customs), so why not spend even more money on an overpriced lunch?
 By the way, if it wasn’t obvious by now, the angry music I chose for the intro to my video didn’t happen by accident.
 I was still feeling quite bitter.

 If there was anything pleasantly surprising this morning, it was the realization that Stansted airport is pretty nice actually.
 Yeah, it’s a little crowded, but it wasn’t hard to find a quiet spot to get away from it all.

 On a side note, how much you wanna bet that taxi driver laughed his ass off all the way back to Heathrow?

 The gate for my flight over to Dublin was posted just 10 minutes before boarding was scheduled to begin.
 I guess they were trying to keep everyone in the main terminal spending money in the shops and restaurants, which totally worked because, well, I’m not even going to admit how much I paid for that noodle bowl.

 When it comes to flying Ryanair, there are two choices: Non Priority, and Priority.
 I splurged for the Priority option, only because I wanted a seat ahead of the wing for decent views of the wing and engine.
 Which have been totally lacking from my reviews lately, I know.